Ivo-Balbaert/The_Way_to_Jai/book/16_Types in depth.md

 }
 ```

-## 16.4.2 Checking whether a struct uses another struct with #as
+## 16.4.2 Checking whether a struct is a subclass of another struct
 This in fact checks whether a struct is a subclass of another struct.
 In § 12.8 we introduced the `using #as` clause, which allows to define a struct as a subclass of another struct, so in program _12.6_#using_as.jai_ Employee was a subclass of Person.